Mar2ck/CrunchyPythonCLI/README.md

 ## Prerequisites

-In order to get the game running you will need to install these packages.
+In order to get the program running you will need to install these packages.

 ```
 tlslite